githubixx/ansible-role-wireguard/README.md

 # The default port WireGuard will listen if not specified otherwise.
 wireguard_port: "51820"

-# The default interface name that wireguard should use if not specified otherwise.
+# The default interface name that WireGuard should use if not specified otherwise.
 wireguard_interface: "wg0"

 # The default owner of the wg.conf file